FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_CONTEXT_MEMORY_SYSTEM.md

     # STAGE 1: WOW (Questions 1-3)
     if context.current_stage == "wow":
         if context.questions_asked == 0:
             return "Tell me about a moment from a trip that lives in you forever.
-Not the place—the moment.
+Not the place-the moment.
 What do you still feel when you remember it?"

         elif context.questions_asked == 1:
             return "And the opposite: what ruined a trip for you?
-Not logistics—but a feeling.
+Not logistics-but a feeling.
 Crowded?
 Performative?
 Too structured?
 What made you think 'never again'?"

         elif context.questions_asked == 2:
-            return "If this experience had one 'foodgasm' moment—one scene you'd replay forever—what would it be?
+            return "If this experience had one 'foodgasm' moment-one scene you'd replay forever-what would it be?
 A taste?
 A view?
 A feeling of complete freedom?"

     # CHECKPOINT
     if context.current_stage == "checkpoint":